Hernán Caputto: Playing career

 Before the 2006 Clausura tournament in Chile, Caputto was signed by Universidad de Chile to replace José Carlo Fernández.
-Caputto was the backup until January 27, 2008 when, after a year and a half on Universidad de Chile, Caputto finally debuted with 2–1 victory over Deportes Concepción in the 2008 Apertura opener.
+Caputto was the backup until January 27, 2008, when, after a year and a half on Universidad de Chile, Caputto finally debuted with 2–1 victory over Deportes Concepción in the 2008 Apertura opener.
 Regular first team goalkeeper Miguel Pinto was in Asia with the Chile national team.

 Caputto retired from football in 2011.

 Managerial career

 From 2011 to 2012, Caputto worked as the goalkeeping coach of Chile at youth levels and as the coach of Chile at under-15 level between 2013 and 2015, winning the friendly 2015 Aspire Tri-Series International Tournament in Doha, Qatar.
 In 2016 he assumed as the coach of Chile U17, getting qualification to two World Cup editions: 2017 and 2019.

 After Alfredo Arias was released from Universidad de Chile, in 2019 he assumed as the coach for the first team until November 2020.

+In the second half of 2023, he led Ñublense.